 5. Master and Commander: The Far Side of the World (2003)

 Starring Russel Crowe as Jack Aubrey in this epic war drama made the right waves at the Oscars and won two awards but lost out on other counts to Lord of the Rings.
-However, the plot is tightly packed with naval chases with the British navy’s HMS Surprise in the trail of French privateer’s ship the Acheron.
-However, the Acheron gets the upper hand in multiple skirmishes but Aubrey remains hot on the pursuit and the movie ends with the chase still going on as Acheron’s captain tricks Aubrey into believing in his victory on the one occasion that the HMS Surprise actually lives up to its name and surprises Acheron.
-A finely made film, this movie is a must watch for any lover of ships and war movies.
+However, the plot is tightly packed with naval chases with the British navy’s HMS Surprise in the trail of the French privateer’s ship, the Acheron.
+However, the Acheron gets the upper hand in multiple skirmishes, but Aubrey remains hot on the pursuit, and the movie ends with the chase still going on as Acheron’s captain tricks Aubrey into believing in his victory on the one occasion that the HMS Surprise actually lives up to its name and surprises Acheron.
+A finely made film, this movie is a must-watch for any lover of ships and war movies.

 Read More: Best PTSD Movies of All Time